 BIS Boutique Solidaire is neither a thrift shop nor a vintage boutique, but 100% stylish.

-Too tidy to be classified as a “thrift shop” and not specialized enough to be a vintage boutique, BIS Boutique Solidaire is above all one of the capital’s most remarkable addresses.
-Lovers of contemporary fashions (ready-to-wear, luxury or premium brands) who also appreciate vintage style will find a varied and well-cared-for offering here!
-With its classic store feel, truly reasonable prices and products in excellent condition, BIS Boutique Solidaire has everything it takes to win the loyalty of second-hand fashion enthusiasts… and win over the more reluctant shoppers!
+Too tidy to be classified as a “thrift shop” and not specialized enough to be a vintage boutique, BIS Boutique Solidaire is one of the capital’s most remarkable addresses.
+Lovers of contemporary fashions (ready-to-wear, luxury or premium brands) who also appreciate vintage style will find a diversified and well-cared-for offering here!
+With its classic store feel, truly reasonable prices and products in excellent condition, BIS Boutique Solidaire has everything it takes to win the loyalty of second-hand fashion enthusiasts… and seduce even the most reluctant shoppers!
 In March 2025, the brand will open its fifth boutique!

 📍Location: several boutiques in the 3rd, 9th, 14th, 15th and 18th arrondissements.